Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson1.md

 #### Individually

-Let's create a simple example of a Singleton class that designed to create an array to be used as an applications a single, globally-accessible data source.
+Let's create a simple example of a Singleton class that designed to create an array to be used as an application's a single, globally-accessible data source.

 **Step 1:** Create the Singleton